lhengi/cs251/program3/SAMPLE-TESTS/Rev0/readme.txt

 t1.c
-      Extension of t1.c that includes deletion of the even integers in the range.
+      Extension of t1.c th
+      t includes deletion of the even
+      integers in the range.